tonypdmtr/TBoot/README.md

 from a magazine page).
 Tedious, but not impossible.

-TBoot is written 100% in optimized assembly language offering both very low reset-to-app latency, and tiny memory footprint.
+TBoot is written 100% in optimized assembly language offering both very low reset-to-app latency, and a tiny memory footprint.

 For most MCU configurations, it takes less than two full Flash pages (1KB in most 9S08 MCUs) of your precious application Flash memory.